OttoMayer313/piggy-bank/README.md

 A static server will start and be served at http://localhost:9011

-# 🧰 Editing the dApp
+# 🧰 Making changes to the dApp

 We use [Browserify](https://browserify.org/) to require('modules') on our browser.
 So, in order to modify this dApp we need to: